semerriam/miami-herald-floods-of-trouble/README.md

 ### `miami_dade_data` — Miami-Dade County / City of Miami 311 flood complaints
 13,296 records | January 2016 – February 2024

-Miami-Dade County provided the Herald with a dataset of 13,296 service requests: 10,271 labeled "Storm Flood/Drainage" within the City of Miami and 3,025 labeled "Flooding/Standing Water - Localized" from the entirety of Miami-Dade County.
-While a vast majority of the requests included GPS coordinates, 27 records were manually geocoded using Google Maps.
-The City of Miami collected requests through the 311 Call Center, Miami.gov and Miami-Dade County web pages, ISeeChange, phone calls to City Department staff, Commissioner Offices staff, and Mayor Office staff.
-Some of the county-wide data is available on Miami-Dade County's Open Data Hub.
+Miami-Dade County provided the Herald with a dataset of 13,296 service requests.
+10,271 service requests were labeled as “Storm Flood/Drainage” within the City of Miami and 3,025 service requests were labeled as “Flooding/Standing Water - Localized” from the entirety of Miami-Dade county.
+The data provided was from January 2016 to February 2024.
+While a vast majority of the requests included GPS coordinates, 27 records were manually geocoded using Google Maps based on the addresses provided in the data.
+Some of the county-wide data is available to the public on the [Miami-Dade County’s Open Data Hub](https://gis-mdc.opendata.arcgis.com/search?q=311+Service+Requests+-+Miami-Dade+County).
+The City of Miami communicated to the Herald that the flood-related service requests were submitted through various methods.
+Residents submitted requests to the 311 Call Center, [Miami.gov](https://www.miami.gov/My-Home-Neighborhood/Solve-a-Problem/Report-Flooding) and [Miami-Dade County web pages](https://www.miamidade.gov/environment/flood-complaints.asp), [ISeeChange](https://tracker.iseechange.com/miami/welcome), made phone calls to City Department staff, Commissioner Offices staff, and Mayor Office staff.

 | field | description |
 | --- | --- |